Canadian-Wildlife-Federation/Documentation/docs/source/docs_user/docs_user_submitted_updates.rst

        :align: center
        :width: 800

 2. The cabd_id field is the second column in the template and it is required in order to update attributes for an existing feature.
-The cabd_id value for a feature is located in the detailed view of a feature’s attribute popup information window and will be called either ‘Barrier Identifier’ or ‘System Identifier’.
+The cabd_id value for a feature is located in the detailed view of a feature’s attribute popup window and will be called either ‘Barrier Identifier’ or ‘System Identifier’.
+To bring up a feature's attribute popup window, open the `web mapping tool <https://aquaticbarriers.ca/>`_, locate the feature point of interest, and click on the point to open the attribute information.

    .. figure:: img/use_submitted_updates/barrierid.jpg
        :align: center
        :width: 500

-   Copy this value and paste it into the next available cell of the cabd_id column in the template, as show in the image below.
+   Copy the value displayed for ‘Barrier Identifier’, or ‘System Identifier’, and paste it into the next available cell of the cabd_id column in the template, as shown in the image below.

    .. figure:: img/use_submitted_updates/cabd_id.jpg
       :align: center